 Windows 10 Feature update vs Cumulative update

-A Feature Update (FU) typically includes new features, visual improvements, and performance enhancements. changes and improve the overall user experience of the operating system.
+A Feature Update (FU) typically includes new features, visual improvements, and performance enhancements. changes and improves the overall user experience of the operating system.

 Where cumulative updates do not bring along features, visual changes or even significant improvements to Windows 10 — they are simply maintenance updates.
 Therefore the Quality Update provides fixes but not new functionality while the Feature Update provides new features.